kherldhussein/near_bmi/README.md

 Near implementation of Body Mass Index (BMI) of person derrived from weight and height.

-BMI helps measure obesity rate which helps to evaluate obesity level in people.
+BMI helps measure obesity rate which helps Doctors to evaluate obesity level in people.

 Project structure for writing smart contracts in Rust for NEAR Protocol